AI Agents for Trades Customer Communication (2026) featured image

 Customer asking your opening hoursDelayed response or none at all.Instant correct answer, every time.

 Follow-up after a jobRarely happens.
 Customer feedback lost.Automated thank-you message.
-Google review request sent.
+Google review request (with custom skill or n8n).

 What your AI agent handles for you